Food & Drinks in Flamingo, Costa Rica

 Food, Drinks & Zip Lining in Pinilla

 Golf options are Hacienda Pinilla which is public.
 We play there all the time and it’s 40 minutes door to door.
-You can buy coupons for 10 rounds @ $50 plus cart fee and can be shared with your group if you don’t want to play 10 times.
-Reserva Conchal and the Westin Hotel is only 10 minutes away but you have to know a member to get on there or be staying at the hotel.
-It’s a Robert Trent Jones course and very nice.
+The 15th hole has a serious water hazard!
+Reserva Conchal and the Westin Hotel is only 10 minutes away.
+It’s a Robert Trent Jones, Jr. course , managed by Troon and very nice.
+You can have the concierge at Special Places (our property manager) call and make a tee time for you and your group.
 You might want to consider driving up to Peninsula Papagayo for the day and play their Arnold Palmer course.
 It is spectacular and a pleasure to play but runs around $400.